erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

 ## Unused JavaScript
 As discussed above, the entrypoint imports all the components to be exported and exposed to the Window object.
 Because not all pages use the same set of components, you will always have a lot of unused JavaScript sitting on the page.
-Google Lighthouse is not happy with this
+Google Lighthouse is not happy with this.

 ![](./lighthouse-unused-javascript.jpg "Google Lighthouse unused JavaScript")